DavidArayaSanabria/Azure-Landing-Zone-Accelerator/README.md

 ```
 ## Run the Landing Zone Accelerator

-With the assistance of your involved Team members and Microsoft folks fill out the Landing Zone Accelerator template accessing this link https://aka.ms/caf/ready/accelerator
+With the assistance of your key Team members involved on this project and the  Microsoft folks fill out the Landing Zone Accelerator template pushing the buton below https://aka.ms/caf/ready/accelerator

 ![alt image](https://github.com/DavidArayaSanabria/Azure-Landing-Zone-Accelerator/blob/d550c0e5f03f58856f06abc2f5ce6f79084a0712/Images/image%207.png)